Carly Wicks

 Carly Wicks is a fictional character from the BBC soap opera EastEnders, played by Kellie Shirley, and by Michaela Stephen in a home movie the Wicks family watched on 23 April 2007.
 She made her first appearance on 17 February 2006.
-Carly was axed from the serial after her on-screen father Kevin (Phil Daniels) quit.
+Carly was axed from the serial after her on-screen father Kevin Wicks (Phil Daniels) quit.
 Carly is characterised as a tomboy who enjoys an active sex life.
 One scene sparked complaints from viewers who felt it inappropriate.
 She is also portrayed as having a dysfunctional relationship with her mother, Shirley Carter (Linda Henry).

 Carly departed on-screen on 4 January 2008, when she goes travelling, an exit storyline that Shirley felt was a fitting end to the character.
-Shirley reprised her role as Carly on 6 September 2012 for a "short, dramatic storyline" lasting two episodes, thus she departed on 7 September 2012.
+Shirley reprised her role as Carly on 6 September 2012 for a "short, dramatic storyline" lasting two episodes; she departed again on 7 September 2012.